The finite-state character of physical dynamics: Distinguishability in time

 where $E_0$ is the lowest energy eigenvalue used in constructing the system's state.
-The left hand side is a measure of the width of the energy eigenfrequency distribution: twice the average half-width.
-The right hand side is the minimum frequency band\-width for $N$ distinct frequencies separated from each other by at least $1/T$ \cite{foot-band}.

-Here we see that \eqn{eband} holds even if the time intervals between distinct states are unconstrained.
-For large $N$ this becomes \eqn{et}, which also holds if the average $\tauavg$ is taken over a long {\em non-repeating} sequence of distinct states.
+The left side is, as in \eqn{wl}, a measure of the width of an eigenfrequency distribution: twice the average half-width.
+The right side is, again, the minimum frequency width for $N$ distinct states.
+We show that \eqn{eband} holds even if the time intervals between distinct states are unconstrained.
+Then, letting $\tauavg$ be the average time separating consecutive distinct states, \eqn{eband} becomes